Long-Term Disability Insurance For Bank Tellers

 If you filed an initial claim and had it denied, you still have options.
 LTD insurance companies offer an appeal process where you can provide additional evidence, including more detailed medical information and testimony from friends, family members, and coworkers.
 This information could be enough to reverse a claim denial and allow you to receive benefits.

 But insurance companies never make the claims process easy.
 If anything, they do everything possible to make it complex.
-That is why an LTD attorney can help you receive the benefits you need.
+That is why a long-term disability lawyer can help you receive the benefits you need.
 At Abell and Capitan Law, we helped many Pennsylvania, Kentucky, and New Jersey bank tellers receive the benefits they needed when they could no longer work.

 When you visit us for a consultation, we will review your claim, injury information, and circumstances and determine if you have a good case.
 If so, we will take the next steps to file your first claim or appeal a denied one.
-Call us today at (267) 419-7888 to discuss your claim further.
+Call us today at (267) 419-7888 to discuss your claim further during a free initial consultation.